Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 Frequently Asked Questions

-• How much do I need to pay for FreeStyle Libre 2 Plus sensors under co-payment?
+• How much do I need to pay for Libre sensors under co-payment?

-The co-payment per box of the FreeStyle Libre 2 Plus sensor is $17.35.
+The co-payment per box of Libre 2 Plus or 3 Plus sensors is $17.35.

-• How many subsidised FreeStyle Libre 2 Plus sensors will I be able to order at one time from an NDSS Access Point?
+• How many subsidised Libre sensors will I be able to order at one time from an NDSS Access Point?

 A maximum of 3 months’ worth of sensors (6 sensors) can be ordered per transaction, so you can always have a sensor on hand.
 Please note, annual limits apply.

-Both FreeStyle Libre 2 and FreeStyle Libre 2 Plus will be listed on the NDSS as of 1 April 2025 and there is no planned date for withdrawal of FreeStyle Libre 2 from the NDSS at this time.
+Both Libre 2 and Libre 2 Plus are listed on the NDSS.
+There is no planned date for withdrawal of FreeStyle Libre 2 from the NDSS at this time.

-• I’m currently accessing another subsidised CGM through the NDSS but wish to upgrade to FreeStyle Libre 2 Plus, how do I do this?
+• I’m currently accessing another subsidised CGM through the NDSS but wish to upgrade to Libre sensors, how do I do this?

-If you are planning to switch to FreeStyle Libre 2 Plus, for a smooth transition we recommend ensuring you have two weeks’ supply of your current CGM product before the ‘switch form’ is submitted by your healthcare professional.
+If you are planning to switch to Libre sensors, for a smooth transition we recommend ensuring you have two weeks’ supply of your current CGM product before the ‘switch form’ is submitted by your healthcare professional.

-• I would like to use the FreeStyle Libre 2 reader with my FreeStyle Libre 2 Plus sensor.
+• I would like to use the Libre 2 reader with my Libre 2 Plus sensor.
 Can I get one?

-To check your phone compatibility and download the free of charge FreeStyle LibreLink app please visit: www.freestylelibre.com.au/freestyle-librelink-app
+To check your phone compatibility and download the free of charge LibreLink12 app please visit: www.freestylelibre.com.au/freestyle-librelink-app

 • I have Type 2 diabetes and am on insulin.
 Do I qualify for the newly expanded NDSS subsidy?